matheushsilverio/sg-code-challenge/README.md

 # Typescript REST API Serverless

-This is a fictional project designed as a base template for building a **TypeScript REST API** using Serverless Framework and DynamoDB.
-This project provides a well-structured, scalable, and maintainable foundation for developing serverless APIs.
+This project was developed as part of the Code Challenge for Serverless Guru and serves as a base template for building a **TypeScript REST API** using Serverless Framework and DynamoDB.
+It provides a well-structured, scalable, and maintainable foundation for developing serverless applications.

 ### Food delivery example

-The API is structured around a food delivery system, serving as a practical example to demonstrate best practices in serverless development
+The API is structured around a food delivery system, serving as a practical example to demonstrate best practices in serverless development, including:

+- Dynamoose ORM for DynamoDB integration;
+- Zod for request validation;
+- Automated testing with Jest;
+- CI/CD pipelines using GitHub Actions.

 ## Technologies used